ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

   - All seeds produced from this cross were *round*.
 - Result:
   - Traits did not blend together to form an intermediate phenotype, but only the round-seed trait appeared.
-    - This contradicts the blending-inheritance hypotheiss.
+    - This contradicts the blending-inheritance hypothesis.
   - The wrinkle-seed trait disappeared.

 *Dominant and Recessive Traits*